polkadot-developers/substrate-developer-hub.github.io/docs/tutorials/creating-your-first-substrate-chain/front-end.md

 ---
-title: Testing Your New Blockchain
+title: Building a Custom Front End
 ---

 This tutorial is not really about writing user interfaces, but we do want to